House Finance proposes $9.1B operating

 (Fairbanks Daily News-Miner)

-The Fairbanks Daily News-Miner reports fuel and the
+The Fairbanks Daily News-Miner reports several dozen spectators

 (Fairbanks Daily News-Miner)